NREL/edv_synthetic_smart_meter_data/README.md

 ![alt text](ScriptOverview.PNG)

+- TODO,
+  - update figure

 ## Configurations Before Running the Entire Workflow

 - ```constants.rb``` file under ```scripts``` folder includes configurations of the EDV workflow to specify,
-  - selection of the **data source** and where is the data read from
+  - selection of the **data source** and where the data is read from,
-  - simulation types between **baseline only** versus **considering all scenarios**
+  - simulation types between **baseline only** versus **considering all energy efficiency measure scenarios**,
   - **directories** of input and output files
   - application of **variability** in buildings ([occupant related variability](https://github.com/LBNL-ETA/OpenStudio-Occupant-Variability-Gem) & [other variability](https://github.com/LBNL-ETA/OpenStudio-Variability-Gem))

-- Sample template files for metadata and timeseries data that represent the standard input format are included under ```data/raw``` folder
+- Sample template files for [metadata](https://github.com/NREL/edv-experiment-1/blob/develop/data/raw/metadata_template.csv) and [timeseries data](https://github.com/NREL/edv-experiment-1/blob/develop/data/raw/timeseriesdata_template.csv) that represent the standard input format are included under ```data/raw``` folder

-  - full set of metadata labels that can be used in this workflow are,
+  - metadata information that can be used in the current workflow are,
     - ```building_id```
     - ```xml_filename```
     - ```primary_building_type```